 Therefore, if testing can be done manually then regression testing can be too.
 The use of a tool is not necessary.
 However, as time goes on applications get piled on with more and more functionality which keeps increasing the scope of regression.
 To make the most of the time, this testing is most often automated.

 Given below are the various steps involved in performing this Testing

 - Prepare a Test suite for Regression considering the points mentioned in “How to select Regression Test suite”?

 - Automate all the test cases of the test suite.

 - Update the Regression suite whenever it is required like if any new defect which is not covered in the test case is found, and a test case for the same should be updated in the test suite so that the testing is not missed for the same next time.
-Regression test suite should be managed properly by continuously updating the test cases.
+The regression test suite should be managed properly by continuously updating the test cases.